AlessandroAngelucci/Interview-Questions/README.md

 # Interview-Questions
-A collection of small coding problems commonly asked in interviews
+A collection of small coding problems commonly asked in interviews.